tastytea/mastodon-cpp/README.md

 ## Compiling your project

-After you did a `make install`, a project consisting of one file can be compiled as follows:
+A project consisting of one file can be compiled as follows:

     g++ -std=c++14 -lmastodon-cpp example.cpp